-There are special laws under government programs such as Medicare Part C, Medicare Part D and the Federal Employee Program (FEP).
+There are special laws under government programs such as Medicare Part C, Medicare Part D and the Federal Employee Program (FEP) as well as for health plans to which the Health Care Reform regulations apply.
 It is Company policy to abide by these laws.
 If you have responsibilities in Medicare, FEP or a specific government program, you must be sensitive to situations that could be considered a reward or an inducement for special treatment or could cause or create the appearance of favoritism.